nes14/nes14.github.io/_posts/2014-12-8-Ruby-On-Rails.md

 So lets open up `config/routes.rb` and do some light typing.
 Uncommenting line 8 `#root 'welcome#index'` will tell rails that any inquiries to `localhost:3000` will be directed to your `welcome/index.html`.

 So lets start up the server again and go to the local host page.

+###You Did It!
+You have just succesfully set up Ruby on Rails on your machine and you can show of your page locally and you're well on your way to making web apps.